Why Start a Daycare?

 Staying on top of your business finances is more than just tracking revenue in and expenses out.
 You’ll need to plan for taxes—typically around 30% of your revenue, after expenses—and make informed decisions when it comes to how you’re going to allocate your funds.

-Professional daycare management software can help you send invoices, track revenue, manage expenses, and more.
+Professional daycare billing software can help you send invoices, track revenue, manage expenses, and more.
 It can even send reminders to parents for late-payments and accept credit card payments with ease.

 The more you know, the easier it will be to make smart financial decisions.
 Stay on top of your business finances so your business is not only surviving but thriving.